 Elaine, Retired Corporate Ombuds

-Elaine Shaw works now as a contract ombuds and general civil mediator after a long career with several large U.S. corporations.
-She recently retired from Pfizer Inc., where she spent six years as a global ombuds and 12 years in human resources (HR).
-Elaine held a variety of roles in specialist and generalist roles in HR, including five years as an HR investigator.
-She holds a master’s certificate in conflict resolution from Kansas State University, an MA in labor relations from the University of Illinois, a BA in psychology from Illinois Wesleyan University, and she studied law at Michigan State University College of Law.
-Elaine served on the board of directors for the International Ombudsman Association as well as the board of directors for the Certified Organizational Ombudsman Practitioner (CO-OP®) credentialing program.
-In addition to her ombuds work, Elaine coordinates small claims mediation for several district courts in Michigan and volunteers as a registered yoga teacher.
-She lives in Ann Arbor, Michigan.
+Elaine Shaw works as a contract ombuds, mediator and coach after a long career with several large US corporations.
+She retired from Pfizer Inc where she spent time as a Global Ombuds and in a variety of specialist and generalist roles in HR.
+She holds a Masters Certificate in Conflict Resolution from Kansas State University, an MA in Labor Relations from University of Illinois, a BA in psychology from Illinois Wesleyan University and she studied law at Michigan State University College of Law.
+Elaine served on the Board of Directors for the International Ombudsman Association (IOA) as well as the Board of Directors for the Certified Organizational Ombudsman Practitioner® (CO-OP®) credentialing program.
+Elaine is currently serving as the Ombuds for the International Ombudsman Association and as a “Bravely Pro” (http://workbravely.com).
+She also volunteers as a Registered Yoga Teacher and lives in Ann Arbor, Michigan.